Splendidabbey/HNGX-stage-two/README.md

 2. Install XAMPP or any similar Web server Apllication, then start Apache and Mysql

-3. Create a MySQL database and import the schema from `database.sql`.
+3. Create a MySQL database and import the schema from `persons.sql`.

 4. Configure the database connection in `config.php`.